domagojk/scalable-arhitecture/README.md

 This "bonus" part is here to show what can be accomplished when having complete controll over the application.

-Since in Recycle, all actions are represented as an observable we can use this and make the application where the source of truth is not the state (as in Redux app), but the action itself - an event.
+Since in Recycle, all actions are represented as an observable we can use this and make the application where the source of truth is not the state (as it's often the case in Redux app), but the action itself - an event.

 In short this is the idea behind "Event Sourcing".
 If you are unfamiliar with this concept,